lennard0011/aws-todo-list/README.md

 * Get the domain from route 53.
 * Create a certificate for the domain in the Virginia (us-east-1) region.
 Put the ARN of the certificate in the cdk.context.json
 * Create a Secret with name `github-token` in Secrets Manager.
 Populate it with the Github personal access token.

+# TODO:

+* Make sure the CDK pipeline has the possibility to take on the right role and do the correct actions.